-Mount the MOSFET
+\\\\ Mount the MOSFET

-Locate the AUIRLU3114 MOSFET, it's a 3-pin part with a metal tab on one side.
-It's marked "AULU3114Z".
-Check the markings carefully... there are other parts that look similar, and if you get the wrong one it won't work!
-Locate the spot on the left side of the board marked "FET", you will see that the left side of the pads has a thicker bar marked on it.
-That is the marking for the metal tab side of the MOSFET.
-Be sure to orient it correctly; the tab should be facing to the left, AWAY from the baro pressure sensor and the WiFi module.
-Use some masking tape to temporarily hold it in place, then turn over the board and solder in place.
+Locate the FQU13N06 MOSFET, it's a 3-pin part with a metal tab on one side.
+It's marked "FQU 13N06".
+Check the markings carefully... there are other parts that look similar, and if you get the wrong one things won't work!
+Locate the spot near the bottom-center of the board marked "FET", there are markings for the pads and the tab.
+Be sure to orient it correctly; the tab should be facing AWAY from the WiFi module.
+Use some masking tape to hold it in place and keep it straight, then turn over the board and solder in place.
 Clip the leads flush.

-Mount the two Rectifiers
+\\\\ Mount the Rectifiers

-Locate the two FERD30H100 recifiers, they are 3-pin parts with a metal tab on one side.
-Check the markings carefully.. they are marked "FE RD30", there are other parts that look similar, so make sure you get the right ones.
+Locate the two FERD20S100 recifiers, they are 3-pin parts with a metal tab on one side.
+Check the markings carefully.. they are marked "FE RD20", there are other parts that look similar, so make sure you get the right ones.
 Do not interchange them... things will not work!

-Mount them in the two spots marked "RECT", with the tab facing the LEFT edge of the board, AWAY from the baro pressure sensor and the WiFi module.
-The tab side of the rectifiers should be facing the same way as the tab of the FET that you soldered earlier.
-Tape them in place to keep them from falling out, turn the board over and solder them in place.
+Mount them in the two spots near the bottom-right of the board, with the tab facing the line at one end of the markings on the PC board.
+Tape them in place to keep them upright and keep them from falling out, turn the board over and solder them in place.
 Clip the leads flush.